raghudotcc/simply-jekyll/README.md

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/Maxence-L/notenote.link)

 Go to [notenotelink.netlify.com](https://notenotelink.netlify.com) and follow the very nice guide ('How to setup this site') written by [raghuveerdotnet](https://github.com/raghuveerdotnet) which I adapted for this fork.

+## How can I participate ?

+Open an issue to share feedback or propose features.
+Star it 🌟 if you like it !

 ## How do I customize this for my needs ?

 Things to modify to make it yours (you can search it in github/'this repository`) :